ReDD Workshop Information

 If you are curious about the research behind it, have a look at the research section of our website.

-On this page you can read what happens in a workshop, and how (if you opt-in to this) we use anonymised data contribute to digital wellbeing research.
+On this page, you can read about what happens in a workshop and how (if you opt-in) we use anonymized data to contribute to digital wellbeing research.

 Maureen Freed